Ghost Imaging with Free Electron-Photon Pairs: Conclusion

 \section{Conclusion}

-In this work, we have demonstrated the first realization of quantum ghost images of non-trivial mask shapes in a TEM using strongly correlated electron–CL photon pairs.
-By developing a custom free-space CL collection system and implementing time-resolved coincidence detection, we achieved complex image reconstruction with few-micrometer spatial resolution.
+In this work, we have demonstrated the first realization of quantum ghost imaging of masks imprinted with two-dimensional patterns using strongly correlated electron–CL photon pairs.
+By developing a custom free-space CL collection system and implementing time-resolved coincidence detection, we achieved complex image reconstruction with $\Delta x =0.87 \pm 0.03$~\textmu m on the electron-photon pair source plane.
+Compared to our previous work ($\Delta x \approx 1.45$~\textmu m)~\cite{preimesberger_experimental_2025}, we show here an increase in the spatial resolution of almost 50\%, which we attribute largely to improvements made to the photon optical system, reducing the contribution of aberrations and surface imperfections of the parabolic mirror.
+With this upgrade, we approach the ideal conditions required for future demonstrations of quantum entanglement, such as, EPR-states ~\cite{einstein1935einsteinpodolskyrosen, reidColloquiumEinsteinPodolskyRosenParadox2009} and Bell states~\cite{bell1964einstein}, and for exploiting these states in discrete-variable protocols, as proposed in~\cite{Rembold2025_TEM_entanglement}.

-This approach opens exciting opportunities for programmable and dynamic ghost imaging based on post-selection.
+Our approach also opens exciting opportunities for programmable and dynamic ghost imaging and beam-shaping based on post-selection.
 Adaptive masks could be generated using a digital mirror device (DMD)~\cite{mirhosseiniRapidGenerationLight2013} or implemented through spatially resolved photon detection.
 Such schemes would enable the post-selection shaping of electron wave functions, optimizing for quantum-enhanced sensing.
 This level of control could allow researchers to probe previously inaccessible features with unprecedented precision, harnessing engineered electron wave functions for maximal sensitivity to parameters of interest in the sample~\cite{yu_recent_2015, yu_wavefront_2022, haslinger2024spin}.
-Moreover, implementing electron-photon-based wavefront shaping before illuminating the sample allows for heralding setups~\cite{signorini_-chip_2020}, for contrast improvement and low-dose imaging~\cite{johnson_single-pixel_2022}.
+Electron-photon ghost imaging holds the possibility to overcome several disadvantages of current amplitude-shaping techniques, which largely rely on diffractive gratings that produce limited beam separation on the sample plane~\cite{agarwal_nanofabricated_2017, yasin_path-separated_2018}.
+Moreover, implementing electron-photon-based wavefront shaping before illuminating the sample allows for heralding setups~\cite{signorini_-chip_2020}, for contrast improvement and low-dose imaging~\cite{johnson_single-pixel_2022}, or for improved state preparation for interferometric measurements~\cite{yasin_path-separated_2018, turner_interaction-free_2021, henke_ropers2025entanglement}.